lab1092/blender-manual_ja/manual/render/performance/netrender.rst

    Slaves and Jobs lists

-- Network Settings
+Network Settings
+   Path
-  - **Path** : Where the Client will save its temporary render result file.
+     Where the Client will save its temporary render result file.
+   Server Address
-  - **Server Address** : Address on which the Master listens.
+      Address on which the Master listens.
+   Port
-  - **Port** : Port on which the Master listens.
+      Port on which the Master listens.
+   SSL
-  - **SSL** : Use SSL (https) to communicate with the Master.
+      Use SSL (https) to communicate with the Master.
+   Refresh
-  - **Refresh** : Listen to the Master's broadcast to determine its Address and Port (can take up to 20s).
+      Listen to the Master's broadcast to determine its Address and Port (can take up to 20s).
+   Open Master Monitor
-  - **Open Master Monitor** : Open a browser to the Web-based Master monitor.
+      Open a browser to the Web-based Master monitor.
 Enabled when the Master's address is valid.
-- Job Settings
+Job Settings
+   Animation on network
-  - **Animation on network** : Sends the current file as a job to the Master and waits for results (other than the rendering taking place elsewhere, this works like a normal Render Animation).
+      Sends the current file as a job to the Master and waits for results (other than the rendering taking place elsewhere, this works like a normal Render Animation).
+   Send job
-  - **Send job** : Sends the current file as a job to the Master.
+      Sends the current file as a job to the Master.
 The returned job ID becomes the *current job ID*.
+   Bake on network
-  - **Bake on network** : Sends a baking job with all modifiers using a point cache or particle systems in the scene,
+      Sends a baking job with all modifiers using a point cache or particle systems in the scene, Send current frame job
-  - **Send current frame job** : Sends the current file as a job to the Master with the current frame to be rendered only.
+      Sends the current file as a job to the Master with the current frame to be rendered only.
       The returned job ID becomes the *current job ID*.
+   Name
-  - **Name** : Name of the job. *[default]* uses the name of the blend file.
+      Name of the job. *[default]* uses the name of the blend file.
+   Category
-  - **Category** : Category of the job, *Optional*.
+      Category of the job, *Optional*.
 Jobs on the Master are also balanced by Categories.
+   Tags
-  - **Tags** : Semi-colon separated list of tags assigned to the job.
+      Semi-colon separated list of tags assigned to the job.
       A job will only be assigned to a slave if its tag list contains all of the job's own tags.
+   Engine
-  - **Engine** : Render engine to use for rendering this job.
+      Render engine to use for rendering this job.
+   Priority
-  - **Priority** : Priority of the job.
+      Priority of the job.
       The Priority level is a multiplier that makes the Master count the job as if it were X jobs (i.e.: balancing between a priority 1 and a priority 2 job will make them take 33% and 66% of the workload respectively).
+   Chunks
-  - **Chunks** : How many frames are dispatched to a Slave as part of a chunk of a job.
+      How many frames are dispatched to a Slave as part of a chunk of a job.
+   Save Before Job
-  - **Save Before Job** : Forces the current file to be saved to disk before being dispatched as a job.
+      Forces the current file to be saved to disk before being dispatched as a job.
-- Slaves Status
+Slaves Status
+   List
-  - **List** : List of all Slaves connected to the Master.
+      List of all Slaves connected to the Master.
+   Refresh
-  - **Refresh** : Refresh the Slaves information from the Master
+      Refresh the Slaves information from the Master Remove
-  - **Remove** : Move the selected Slave to the Blacklist.
+      Move the selected Slave to the Blacklist.
-- Slaves Blacklist
+Slaves Blacklist
+   List
-  - **List** : List of all Blacklisted Slaves.
+      List of all Blacklisted Slaves.
+   Remove
-  - **Remove** : Remove the selected Slave from the Blacklist.
+      Remove the selected Slave from the Blacklist.
-- Jobs
+Jobs
+   List
-  - **List** : List of all jobs on the Master.
+      List of all jobs on the Master.
+   Refresh
-  - **Refresh** : Refresh the jobs information from the Master.
+      Refresh the jobs information from the Master.
+   Remove
-  - **Remove** : Remove a job from the Master.
+      Remove a job from the Master.
+   Remove All
-  - **Remove All** : Remove all jobs from the Master.
+      Remove all jobs from the Master.
+   Get Results
-  - **Get Results** : Get all available frames from the selected job.
+      Get all available frames from the selected job.
       Results are downloaded as multilayer EXR into the current output directory.

 Physics Baking Jobs